Best home business ideas (2021)

 - There are fewer opportunities to learn from colleagues or take part in funded courses through your company.

-25 home business ideas
+25 home business ideas that you can start today

 This list is no means exhaustive, but it's a good start if you're considering taking the leap of faith and starting your own business from home.